mblauth/jdump/README.md

 arguments.

 To build the tool into a jar file, run ```./gradlew jar```, the jar file will be generated in build/libs.

+To build and run the tool into a standalone custom JVM, run ```./gradlew jlink```, the image will be generated in image/.
+Copy it to your target system and execute image/bin/jdump to run the application.